dmitryweiner/neural-things/sonar/README.md

 ## High-level architecture

 The app is intentionally kept as a **single HTML file** with embedded JavaScript.
-It has four main subsystems:
+It has five main subsystems:

 1. **UI + Control Layer**
-   - Sticky top bar with main control buttons (Start/Stop toggle, Export PNG).
+   - Sticky top bar with main control buttons (Start/Stop toggle, Export PNG, Calibrate).
    - Clear button overlaid on the sonogram canvas (top-right corner) for quick access.
    - Collapsible settings panel with slider-based parameters (frequency, burst length, listen time, channel, amplitude, analysis window sizes).
    - Each slider has +/- buttons for fine adjustment with hold-to-repeat behavior.